Toor Dal

 - Antidiabetic Effects: For those managing diabetes, Toor Dal can be beneficial due to its low glycemic index.
 It helps in regulating blood sugar levels by slowing down the absorption of sugars into the bloodstream.

 - Neuroactive Properties: Toor Dal contains nutrients that support brain health.
 Its consumption can help improve cognitive function, enhance memory, and protect against neurodegenerative diseases.
+However, strong clinical evidence in humans is limited.

 - Antioxidant Activities: Rich in antioxidants, Toor Dal helps combat oxidative stress in the body.
 These antioxidants neutralise free radicals, reducing the risk of chronic diseases and promoting overall health.